mrconter1/PullRequestBenchmark/README.md

 ## Introduction

-Welcome to PullRequestBenchmark, a groundbreaking dataset and evaluation framework crafted to scrutinize the ability of Large Language Models (LLMs) in accurately approving or rejecting pull requests (PRs) in a manner consistent with human developers.
+Welcome to PullRequestBenchmark, a new dataset crafted to scrutinize the ability of Large Language Models (LLMs) in accurately approving or rejecting pull requests (PRs) in a manner consistent with human developers.
 Developed by Rasmus Lindahl, this benchmark aims to bridge the gap between artificial intelligence and software development practices, offering a unique tool to measure the contextual understanding and decision-making prowess of LLMs in real-world coding environments.

 ## Project Objective